Hamid Shirvani: Career

-Dr. Hamid Shirvani is currently partner with Higher Education Innovation Group, Washington DC.
+Shirvani is currently partner with Higher Education Innovation Group, Washington DC.
 Professor Shirvani served as President of Briar Cliff University; Senior Fellow with the American Association of State Colleges and Universities; Chancellor of the North Dakota University System; President of California State University Stanislaus; Provost and Executive Vice President at Chapman University; Vice President for Graduate Studies and Research at Queens College, City University of New York; Dean of the College of Arts and Sciences at the University of Massachusetts Lowell; and Dean of the College of Architecture and Planning at the University of Colorado Denver.

 Shirvani has served on numerous public and private boards and Commissions, including: the Western Interstate Commission for Higher Education, the Midwestern Higher Education Compact, the National Association of System Heads, the NCAA Presidents Council Division II, the American Council on Education (ACE) Commission on International Initiatives, the American Association of State Colleges and Universities (AASCU) Committee on Professional Development and Workforce Development (chairman), the Governing Board of the Stockton Site Authority, the Competition Inc., and many others.

+University of Colorado Denver

+Shirvani was appointed the dean of the University of Colorado Denver "School of Architecture and Planning" in 1986 and resigned in 1990.
+Over half of the faculty had left by the time of his resignation; his actions had led to an "adversarial relationship" between himself, faculty and the administration.
+The master's accreditation program was placed on probation after his departure following "dissent" and "infighting" that took place.
+He returned in 1991 as a faculty member, which further polarized the university community.